Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to reviewing and deeply understanding the code from yesterday.
 By making detailed notes, I ensured that the concepts and logic behind the code are clear and well-documented for future reference.

+## Day 32 - 2024-10-10

+1. **Reviewing the code**: Today, I dedicated time to going over the code in detail, ensuring that I fully understood how each part functions.
+This review helped solidify my understanding of the logic and flow of the code.

+2. **Deepening comprehension**: I focused on comprehending the key concepts behind the code, including how different functions and objects interact with each other to achieve the desired outcome.

+**Summary**: Today was focused on a thorough review of the code, ensuring a complete understanding of how it works and reinforcing key concepts learned so far.

 ...

 ## Key Learning Areas 🔐